O:

 Outreach for Socially Disadvantaged Farmers: An account under Title I, Agricultural Programs, of agricultural appropriations.
 See Outreach and assistance for socially disadvantaged farmers and ranchers.

-Outreach Programs: Farm Service Agency initiative to inform farmers and ranchers about FSA programs and services.
+Outreach Programs: A Farm Service Agency initiative to inform farmers and ranchers about FSA programs and services.
 The goal is to increase the participation of the underserved including limited-resource farmers and especially those who are socially disadvantaged or members of racial minority groups.

-Outstanding (crop) loan: nonrecourse loan is considered outstanding if a producer has secured the loan from the Commodity Credit Corporation, but has not settled the loan, either through repayment or delivery of the collateral to the CCC.
+Outstanding (crop) loan: A nonrecourse loan is considered outstanding if a producer has secured the loan from the Commodity Credit Corporation, but has not settled the loan, either through repayment or delivery of the collateral to the CCC.
 See Loan settlement.

 Outstanding research; Research that establishes the scientist as a nationally and internationally recognized authority and leader in an area of widespread scientific interest and investigation.
 The work will have resulted in honors and awards from major national organizations, and service as an advisor and consultant on scientific and technological programs and problems that extend well beyond the scientist’s own field.
 The scientist’s reputation as a scientific leader will serve as a recruiting attraction for recent graduates and collaborators and is likely to be a major consideration in agency sponsorship of research programs in his or her field.